-- Improve water quality entering Lake Okeechobee and the Northern Estuaries - Complete projects on time and on budget - Maximize use of available interim and permanent water storage - Attain ambient water quality standards for phosphorus in the Everglades Protection Area - Meet established Everglades Agricultural Area and C-139 Basin phosphorus reduction requirements annually - Continue to encourage preapplication meetings to ensure complete application submittals incorporating full implementation of statutorily mandated quality, water quantity and environmental conditions of issuance - Treat 70,000 acres of invasive exotic vegetation annually.
-Conduct prescribed burning on a minimum of 16,000 acres of District conservation lands annually - Investigate and implement alternative exotic control methods.
-Reduce herbicide use over the next five years - Provide public recreational opportunities on lands acquired by the District in accordance with state law, maintain a minimum of 80% of all fee-owned lands open for public recreation and provide hunting opportunities where recreation does not harm restoration goals - Complete a cumulative summary of Wetland and Natural System Restoration and report to each county within the District
+- Improve water quality entering Lake Okeechobee and the Northern Estuaries - Complete projects milestones on time and in budget to advance the Key Everglades Restoration Projects identified by Governor DeSantis - Fully utilize available interim and permanent water storage - Attain ambient water quality standards for phosphorus in the Everglades Protection Area - Meet established Everglades Agricultural Area and C-139 Basin phosphorus reduction requirements - Meet all Restoration Strategies deadlines and complete associated STA refurbishments prior to 2024 - Continue to encourage preapplication meetings to ensure complete as application submittals incorporating full implementation of statutorily mandated water quality, water quantity and environmental resource conditions of issuance - Sweep 250,000 acres of District lands for invasive vegetation annually and treat 55,000 acres of invasive vegetation - Remove 1,200 Burmese pythons from Everglades Region annually.
+Expand adaptive management program to improve python detection and removal rates - Annually execute prescribed burning on a minimum of 20,000 acres of District conservation lands and 8,100 acres of wetland habitat across all eligible acreage around Lake Okeechobee inside the Lake's Dike - Investigate and implement alternative exotic control methods.
+Reduce herbicide use by a total of 20% between 2020 and the end of 2025 - Provide public recreational opportunities on lands acquired by the District in accordance with state law, maintain a minimum of 80% of all fee-owned lands open for public recreation and provide hunting opportunities where such use is consistent with restoration goals - Complete a cumulative summary of Wetland and Natural System Restoration and report annually to each county within the District